 Advantages of Setting Up a Trust

-For married individuals, trusts can be particularly useful in ensuring that both spouses are provided for, while also considering the needs of children from previous marriages or other beneficiaries.
-You can explore more about how trusts can be used in conjunction with wills by visiting our page on single will vs mirror will.
+For married couples, trusts are particularly valuable in preventing sideways disinheritance and ensuring that both spouses — and children from all relationships — are properly protected.
+You can explore more about how wills work together for couples by visiting our page on single will vs mirror will.

 Choosing Between a Will, Trust, or Both